tduyng/rthings/README.md

-# Rust Resources Every Learner Should Know
+# Rust resources every learner should know

 ## Reading Material 📚

 **Quick Summaries**

 - 👶 [Tour of Rust](https://tourofrust.com/) is a step-by-step guide for the Rust programming language.
 It gives a nice overview of the language and allows the learner to also modify the code examples to experiment.